Hospital visiting

 Norovirus

-- the visitor is a carer or parent/guardian (paediatrics only)
+• the visitor is a parent or guardian (paediatrics only)

 Respiratory viruses

-- the visitor is a carer or parent/guardian (paediatrics only)
+• the visitor is a parent or guardian (paediatrics only)

 If you are in a clinically extremely vulnerable group, we recommend you do not visit until the person no longer requires isolation.

-If you (the visitor) develop symptoms of an infectious illness (diarrhoea, vomiting).
-You must postpone your visit until you have been free of symptoms for 72 hours.
-If you have a respiratory virus, read the latest Covid-19 guidance.
+If you (the visitor) develop symptoms of an infectious illness (diarrhoea or vomiting), you must postpone your visit until you have been free of symptoms for 48 hours.
+If you have a respiratory virus, read the latest respiratory infection guidance.

 Visitors are expected to follow local personal protective equipment (PPE) rules.
 Advice and supplies will be provided by the clinical area.
-If a visitor refuses to wear PPE, the visit will not take place and you will be asked to leave.
-If visiting a patient with a respiratory virus, visiting to any other patient will not be permitted.
+If a visitor refuses to wear PPE, they may be asked to leave.
+If visiting a patient with a respiratory virus, you will not be able to visit any other patients.